 To encourage taxpayers to build families, the federal government provides two tax credits related to children.
 In addition to the basic child tax credit, adults who support children may be able to receive a child and dependent care tax credit, which doubles if they have two or more children.
 You can qualify for both of these credits at the same time, which can add up to a maximum of $5,000 if you support one child.
 You may receive $10,000 or more if you support multiple children.
 Receiving these credits does not affect your eligibility for tax exemptions for dependents.

 Eligibility for the Child Tax Credit

 Under the Tax Cuts and Jobs Act, you can qualify for the full amount of the child tax credit as long as you do not earn more than $400,000 if you are married and filing jointly, or more than $200,000 if you are single.
 The child tax credit amounts to a maximum of $2,000 per child.
 To receive this credit, you must have a child who is classified as a dependent under tax laws.
 This means that the child must be a citizen or resident of the U.S., they must not be self-supporting, and they must live with you for the majority of the year.
-Read more here about what these requirements mean and the types of children who can qualify as dependents.
 The qualifying child must be no older than 16 at the end of the tax year.
 You must provide their Social Security number on your tax return.

 Calculating the Child Tax Credit